wjonasreger/DigitalScholars_DataScience/pages/project.md

 <hr/>

 ### Project Presentation
-You need to prepare a short 4-6 minute presentation (i.e. google slides, prezi, or any other presentation tool you wnat to use) to share your exciting discovery with your class!
+You need to prepare a short 2-5 minute presentation (i.e. google slides, prezi, or any other presentation tool you wnat to use) to share your exciting discovery with your class!
 You don't have to explain any of the Python or Data Science to us, but you should not assume we know anything about your specific interest/passion.

 <hr/>

 ### Submission
 When you are ready to submit, there are three things you will submit.
-1. Dataset
+1. Dataset Source Link
 2. Code
 3. Report

-You can submit or share your deliverables in any method you prefer (i.e. Google Drive link, GitHub, or other methods) but you must make a submission in Blackboard indicating the method with your files or link if applicable.
+You can submit or share your deliverables in any method you prefer (i.e. Google Drive link, GitHub, or other methods) but you must make a submission in Gradescope indicating the method with your files or link if applicable.
 If submission fails, then email your files or link to Jonas at <a href="mailto:wreger2@illinois.edu">wreger2@illinois.edu</a>

 We can’t wait to read your project and see your presentation! :)